adamwojnicki/web-dev-starter/README.md

 This is a simple Web Developer Starter pack with basic configuration.
 It uses Parcel JS bundler for local server development and bundling to production code.

+It was created to serve as a boilerplate for future projets, to automate development process and save time with initial configuration.

 Features:
 * ESLint and Prettier integration.
 * Live local server with hot reload.